 I can remember laughing to myself at the absurdity of doing something like that; yet now, I do it all the time.
 I speak to literally tens of thousands of people either by email or through my podcast (which now reaches up to 40,000 people a day).

 The second thing I learned selling from the dining room table was that if you walk in without a story or some way to show authority, you’re screwed.

 I can still remember the first family I ever pitched.
 It was a man and a woman whose neighbor was just robbed.

 I was 22 at the time.
 Most of the other guys on our sales team were my age or younger.
-Now you tell me how much credibility at 22 year old kid has when dispensing home security advice?
+Now you tell me how much credibility a 22-year-old kid has when dispensing home security advice?
 None of us even owned a home.
-I was renting in a one room studio above some guys garage.
+I was renting a one-room studio above some guy’s garage.